michaelgrosner/tribeca/etc/README.md

     - XRP
     - KRW

   * WebClientUsername and WebClientPassword - Username and password for [web UI](https://github.com/ctubio/tribeca#web-ui) access.
-If kept as `NULL`, no the web client will not require authentication (Not recommended at all!!)
+If kept as `NULL`, the web client will not require authentication (not recommended)

   * MatryoshkaUrl - The URL of the next instance, it can be used to link one after another all running instances (see [Multiple instances party time](https://github.com/ctubio/tribeca#multiple-instances-party-time)); it will only autofill the prompt to avoid to type it everytime.